-Alison Malmon is the Founder and Executive Director of Active Minds, the nation’s premier nonprofit organization supporting mental health awareness and education for students.
+Alison Malmon is the Founder and Executive Director of Active Minds, the nation’s premier nonprofit organization supporting mental health awareness and education for the next generation.

 Alison formed the organization in 2003 as a 21-year-old, following the suicide of her brother and only sibling Brian.
 Wanting to end the silence that caused her brother to suffer alone and ultimately take his own life, Alison created a group on her campus at the University of Pennsylvania to promote open dialogue around mental health.

-Since then, Active Minds has grown into the country’s foremost mental health organization for students and young adults, with award-winning programs and a vibrant network of campus chapters located at more than 450 colleges, universities, and high schools nationwide.
+Since then, Active Minds has grown into the country’s foremost mental health organization for students and young adults, with a vibrant network of chapters and award-winning programs at more than 1,000 colleges and universities, K12 schools, workplaces, and communities nationwide.
 Read more about Active Minds’ inspiring story »

-Alison lives in Boulder, Colorado, and is the mother of three young girls.
+Alison lives in Boulder, Colorado, and is a wife and mother of three young girls.
 In her spare time, she loves flying 23 feet in the air at the Trapeze School in Washington, DC.

 In the news